davedittrich/python_secrets/README.rst

 The default secrets file name is ``secrets.json``, which means the default descriptions directory would be named ``secrets.d``.

-You can define environment variables to point to the root directory in which a set of different environments can be configured at one time, to define the current environment, and to change the name of the secrets file to something else.
+You can define environment variables to point to the secrets base directory in which a set of different environments can be configured at one time, to define the current environment, and to change the name of the secrets file to something else.